 To lead this effort, the District put together a team of springs experts whose knowledge is based on decades of research, pilot projects and complex groundwater models.
 Since each spring system is different, the team uses a variety of techniques such as regulation, monitoring, research and development, restoration and education to address each system’s individual challenges.
 You can get more information on projects the Springs Team is implementing to improve the five major spring systems in the region by clicking on the photos above.

-In addition to the Springs Team, the District has also brought together local, regional and state agencies to create the Springs Coast Steering and Management committees to identify issues, solutions, costs and responsibilities associated with managing the first-magnitude springs in the Springs Coast.
+In addition to the Springs Team, the District has also brought together local, regional and state agencies to create the Springs Coast Steering, Management and Technical committees to identify issues, solutions, costs and responsibilities associated with managing the first-magnitude springs in the Springs Coast.
 Learn more about springs »